henrikstengaard/hstwb-package/README.md

 # HstWB Package

-HstWB is a minimalistic Workbench enhancement by Henrik Nørfjand Stengaard based on using BetterWB targeted A500, A600, A1200 using 16 colour screenmode using PAL / NTSC / Non-Interlaced 640x256 display.
+HstWB is a minimalistic Workbench enhancement by Henrik Nørfjand Stengaard based on BetterWB targeted A500, A600, A1200 using 16 colour screenmode using PAL / NTSC / Non-Interlaced 640x256 display.

 HstWB contains following features: